ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 ```

 ### POST /login/validateOtp
-This request will validate the otp with respect to userid and provide the authorize token in the browser cookies.
+This request will validate the OTP with respect to userid and provide the authorize token in the browser cookies.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/login/validateOtp</div>